Mother and Baby Homes Commission of Investigation: Methodology

-The Commission also includes a literature-based academic social history module, in order to establish an objective and comprehensive historical analysis of significant relevant matters.
-The Commission is to rely on this analysis as evidence to inform its investigations and to assist it in framing its findings and conclusions within the wider social and historical context of the relevant period under investigation.
+The Commission also included a literature-based academic social history module, in order to establish an objective and comprehensive historical analysis of significant relevant matters.
+The Commission was authorised to rely on this analysis as evidence to inform its investigations and to assist it in framing its findings and conclusions within the wider social and historical context of the relevant period under investigation.